alisterg/vita/README.md

 - Sam CLI `brew install aws-sam-cli`
 - AWS CLI credentials setup

+## Dev commands

+- `make build` to build all targets
+- `make run` to run the cli app without building
+- `make runapi` to run the api locally without building
+- `make test` to run automated tests

 ## Architecture

 Using a ports/adapters pattern due to the nature of the app.